 RHA is committed to developing a successful Section 3 program that will provide training, apprenticeship, and employment opportunities for Section 3 candidates.
 Staff have worked hard to implement HUD's new regulations surrounding Section 3.
-RHA revised its Section 3 policy and is working to complete and implement all the requirements.
 Outreach efforts are ongoing to increase the number of Section 3 candidates.
 RHA's Resident Services department works with candidates to determine skill sets, training needs, career paths and desired job placements.
 RHA is working with community partners to provide additional training and apprenticeship opportunities for candidates.
-RHA actively works with contractors to hire Section 3 candidates for federally funded projects throughout the authority.
+RHA actively works with contractors to hire Section 3 candidates for federally funded projects throughout the authority